Baltoli/project-docs/notes/log.md

   only care about a single field.
 * Next step for this afternoon's work: look into the multiple automaton stuff and see if I can get that to work.
+* Looked into strict / conditional mode in more detail.
+Think I have worked out (at least partially) what the problem with using multiple locks is (related to strict mode).
+* Wrote up findings for the strict / conditional mode stuff.